Last year I spent the 17th of May, Norwegian Constitution Day, in what must be one of the prettiest little towns in Norway.

 And I wonder if they are blind, and if I’m also blind.
 And if that’s what’s going on here, can I get my vision repaired?

 My best friend loves living in Worcester.
 She also enjoys travel, but her wanderlust usually takes her across a state or two instead of across the world.
-And so I wonder, why don’t I appreciate the US as much as Ann does?
+And so I wonder, why don’t I appreciate the US as much as Anna does?
 Can I blame genetics?

 I mean, of course traveling abroad is different than traveling domestically.
 And while the US has a lot of beautiful landscapes, travel for me has never just been about seeing pretty places.